Apollo Global joins battle for Britain's Morrisons | Business

 - United States

-Under British takeover rules, CD&R has until July 17 to come back with a firm offer.
-The Takeover Panel is yet to announce the deadline by which Apollo must clarify its intentions about Morrisons.
+Under British takeover rules CD&R has until July 17 to come back with a firm offer.
+The Takeover Panel is yet to announce the deadline by which Apollo must clarify its intentions in relation to Morrisons.

 Apollo says its private equity business had more than $89 billion in assets under management by the end of March 2021, in 150 companies such as Watches of Switzerland, TMT group Endemol Shine, bookmaker Ladbrokes Coral and Norwegian Cruise Line. ($1 = 0.7232 pounds)